PiXLtez/PiXL-Public/README.md

 # Self-Sovereign Identity Wizard
 Any player on a Quest in the game can visit the Self-Sovereign Identity Wizard and share that quest with other players (Wallets) for 24 hours.
 This all happens off-chain in our internal databse so there are no gas fees and it's sealess.
 All players on the Quest have the ability to complete it and earn the Quest Rewards.
 No matter what, the original player retains the Quest in inventory and can mint it as an Quest NFT.

+# DeFi Concepts
+PiXL introduces player to the concepts of Decentralized Finance and Liquid-Proof-of-Stake.
+By completing quests and battling mosnters (Dirty NFTs) the player earns PiXLtez - which are also a token on the main-net and have some value.
+The player is able to use the PiXLtez in game to save up to a roll (8,000 PiXLtez) and create a node.
+A node will give their character upgrades and make them more powerful.
+The game also teaches security best practices with Quests involving seed phrases, cold storage and hardware wallets.

 # Tools Used
 We Used the following tools to make this project come together.